badgeteam/website.old/content/project/hackerhotel2020/index.md

 title       : "Hacker Hotel 2020 Badge Project" description : "This is the project page description for the Hacker Hotel 2020 Project"

+# Identifying mnemonics, INTERNAL use only.
-# Identifying mnemonics, to refer to this project from other items like blogs, etc.
+# This refers to this project from other items like blogs, teams, etc.
-projects    : ["hh2020"]
+projects    : ["HH2020"]

 # For alternative external reference only
 slugs       : ["hackerhotel2020"]